Welding pores on jewelry

 6. Use welding wire

-For larger porous areas, it is advisable to remove the entire upper metal layer with a milling cutter and fill the area with welding wire (see workshop 2.1 and 2.2).
-If the porosity is too deep to mill it out completely, you should apply a few spot welds without adding metal before filling.
+For larger porous areas, it is recommended to remove the entire upper metal layer with a milling cutter and fill the area with welding wire (see workshop 2.1 and 2.2).
+If the porosity is too deep to be milled out completely, you should apply a few spot welds without adding metal before filling.
 The porous area is compacted by this melting.

 7 Correct welding

 Always hold the electrode tip in such a way that the electrode moves across the indentation during welding.
-You pull the supplied welding wire into the direction of the indentation.
-The molten metal always flows together where the electrode was placed!
+You pull the supplied welding wire in the direction of the indentation.
+The molten metal always flows together where the electrode is positioned!
 If the electrode has a flat angle of attack, the metal also flows from the point of contact in the direction of the electrode movement.
-Deep and steep pores can be made shallower and wider with a spot weld (possibly with a longer pulse) at the deepest point so that they can then be filled better.
+Deep and steep pores can be made shallower and wider with a welding spot at the deepest point (possibly with a longer impulse) in order to fill them up better.

 8. Shrink hole

-Shrink holes that are larger under the surface than can be seen from the outside are particularly annoying.
-The thin edge around the opening melts away and the hole becomes larger instead of smaller when
+Blowholes that are larger under the surface than can be seen from the outside are particularly annoying.
+The thin edge around the opening melts away and the hole becomes larger instead of smaller during welding.

-In this case, it is advisable to mill out the shrink hole or widen it slightly with several individual welding spots and then fill it with metal afterwards.
+In this case, it is advisable to mill out the cavity or to widen it slightly with several individual spot welds and then fill it with metal afterwards.